7uu13/ica0002/backup_sla.md

 ## Retention

-MySQL backups are stored for 7 days; 28 versions (recovery points) are available to restore.
+MySQL backups are stored for 7 days;

-InfluxDB backups are stored for 14 days; 28 versions are available to restore.
+InfluxDB backups are stored for 14 days;

-Ansible repository backups are stored for 30 days; 30 versions are available to restore.
+Ansible repository backups are stored for 180 days;

 ## Usability checks